Lady Gaga’s Birthday is Almost Here: A ‘Million Reasons’ She Has To Celebrate

 “Perfect Illusion” and “Million Reasons” are the two Lady Gaga songs released as singles for Joanne.
 These songs were received well by fans with “Perfect Illusion” hitting number one on the Billboard + Twitter Top Tracks weeks before its release.
 “Million Reasons,” on the other hand, has been performing well on the market after being boosted by Gaga’s Super Bowl performance.
 The song peaked at number four on the Billboard chart.

-According to USA Today, “Million Reasons” had its best week ever on the market regarding sales just after the Grammy Award-winning singer’s Super Bowl halftime show.
+According to USA Today, “Million Reasons” had its best week ever on the market in terms of sales just after the Grammy Award-winning singer’s Super Bowl halftime show.
 Demand for the song reportedly increased by as much as 900 percent.
 Meanwhile, other Lady Gaga songs also benefited from the renewed interest in her work as searches for her name on music streaming platforms spiked.

 Lady Gaga is now set to hit the road on tour to promote Joanne.
 Before she embarks on her Joanne World Tour in August, Gaga will headline the 2017 Coachella Festival in California in April.
-The “Bad Romance” singer was called into headline Coachella after Beyoncé confirmed that she would not be able to perform due to her pregnancy.
+The “Bad Romance” singer was called in to headline Coachella after Beyoncé confirmed that she would not be able to perform due to her pregnancy.
 Gaga will be headlining the annual music and arts festival alongside Kendrick Lamar and Radiohead.

 Let's party in the desert! ????✌️????